make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

   to locations on the planet.
 - Since the planet in our game is just a large sphere, we can use something called "sphere point picking".
+- ...explain how mapping to a sphere uniformly/evenly is harder than just plotting X-Y coordinates...
+- ..we can't just use spherical coordinates because we will get bunching near the poles...
 - Our class `Pseudorandom` has a function called `nextScalar()` which generates the next pseudorandom number and scales it so that the result is between $0$